Skip to main contentSkip to content

 HI · State Guide

-Hawaii drivers pay an average of $1,175/year for auto insurance — $614 below the national average.
-Compare quotes and save.
+Hawaii is the 5th cheapest state in the country for full-coverage auto insurance — $614 below the $1,789 national average.

 How Hawaii stacks up

 At $1,175 per year for full coverage, Hawaii drivers pay 34% less than the national average of $1,789.
+That makes it the 5th cheapest state across 50 states + D.C. in our 2026 ranking.
 No-fault state.
 Credit score cannot be used in pricing; clean record + age drive your rate.

 Premiums vary widely within Hawaii based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.